my-cumbria-logo, my-cumbria-logo Toggle navigation

 You can also access an online course to help you find and apply for work experience via My Career Enriched, your career hub.
 Once you have logged in, click on Pathways.

-You can also gain experience by getting involved in university life including sports, societies and taking up positions of responsibilities on your course, in the Students’ Union or in your hall of residence.
+You can also gain experience by getting involved in university life including sports, societies and taking up positions of responsibility on your course, in the Students’ Union or in your hall of residence.

 Organising events or captaining a sports team can provide great examples of how you have used and developed your skills and shows employers you have skills outside your academic qualifications.